 Hard skills, also referred to as technical skills, are defined as specific, teachable knowledge, or abilities which can be measured and defined.
-If you claim to speak a foreign language or type 90 words a minute, these are skills an employer can easily test.
+If you speak a foreign language or can type 90 words a minute, an employer can easily test these skills.